Sunday, May 19, 2024

 Each fusion event sends out a ripple on the surface of the big 5-ball that travels at the speed of light in vacuum.
 A sequence of fusions happening in the correct order causes the ripples to add up to a shock wave at some point.
 At the maximum of the shock wave, the surface of the 5-ball is thrown out especially far into the surrounding emulsion of paramorfs, where it makes contact with yet another paramorf, resulting in yet another fusion event and another ripple, which has the correct phase to add to the shock wave.
 The result is a self-sustaining cycle that leads to persistence and thus observable particle-like phenomena.
 The crest of the shock wave may have to pass through a depletion zone to reach the nearest paramorf.
 This mechanism is based on Born's rule of quantum mechanics. <03-30-24: If wave curvature rather than displacement amplitude determines paramorf fusion probability, then we get something even closer to Born’s rule, which states that the square of the wave function is proportional to the probability of observing a particle.
 The curvature of a sine wave is not its square, but the resemblance is striking.
 Perhaps an experimental verification of Born’s rule with unprecedented accuracy is warranted to distinguish the two theories.>

 Particle formation is entropically disfavored (requires a precise configuration unlikely to arise by chance) and thus only happens when paramorf fusions are frequent due causes other than the presence of particles.
 Postulating that spontaneous fusions are more frequent when the curvature of the 5-ball is greater, spontaneous fusions will be abundant when the growing 5-ball is still tiny and thus intensely curved.
 This would be seen in our 4-ball as the inflationary era of the Big Bang.
+(Problem: the paramorfs themselves are the most intensely curved elements in this system.
+Possibly, a binary paramorf fusion event releases so much energy in such a confined space that the fusion product immediately splits apart, resulting in no net effect overall.)
 The surface of our 4-ball would be formed by the stable particles radiating out of our local inflationary zone on the 5-ball into newly-created, blank 4-surface (see Figure 1).
 This radiation would define the post-inflationary era.
 Our time dimension would be one of the radii.

 The illustrated mechanism of particle creation (see Figure 2) is periodic-deterministic and may account for photons and leptons.
 The corresponding chaotic mechanism may account for baryons, and the corresponding probabilistic mechanism may account for dark matter.
 The close relationship we see today between protons and electrons could have been due to their relationship during the inflationary era; the vicinity of one could have served as an incubator for the other.
 The multitude of expanding spacetime ripples predicted to be around any massive object would comprise the spacetime curvature referred to by the Einstein tensor of the relativistic field equations.

 The asymmetry of the wave packet that leads to the shock wave accounts for momentum.
-According to GR, mass-equivalent energy is just the spacetime component of the momentum along the time axis.
+According to special relativity, mass-equivalent energy is just the spacetime component of the momentum along the time axis.

 Fixing radius = 1, the 5-ball has the greatest volume of any ball dimensionality.
 (See the Wiki on “n-sphere”) Thus, this dimensionality could have been forced by some principle of minimizing the radius-to-volume ratio, call it a compaction principle (in a physical, not topological sense), the existence of which is already implied by the assumed ball shape.
 We cannot invoke gravity here to produce compaction because gravity emerges at a higher level of description than this.
 A surface tension-like effect related to the permittivity of free space may serve, which is already implied by invoking ripples on the surface.
 However, mention of ripples implies that the governing differential equation has oscillatory solutions, which seems to also require a medium with inertia, which may be related to the permeability of free space.